burlistic/Pixyll/_posts/2016-01-15-agile-and-fixed-price-contracts.md

 ## Needs Instead of Wants

 By having an emergent approach the clients can focus more on value of the backlog and have the opportunity to change their mind during the build.
 This can be immensely valuable, especially for projects where there is a high degree of complexity where new ideas and a better understanding of the problem will mature over time.
-Leaving commitment to the last resonable moment will result in a better quality outcome and the more valuable features will naturally get more focus - especially if the software is demonstrated and tested with real users during the build.
+Leaving commitment to the last reasonable moment will result in a better quality outcome and the more valuable features will naturally get more focus - especially if the software is demonstrated and tested with real users during the build.

 # Key Take Aways